joseeden/joeden/docs/018-Observability/020-Elastic-Stack/002-Setting-up/001-Using-Vagrant-and-VirtualBox.md

     cat >> .ssh/authorized_keys
     ```

+    Paste the copied public key and hit `Ctrl + D`.

-4. From the Elasticsearch VM, hare the certificate to the other VM using `scp`.
+4. From the Elasticsearch VM, share the certificate to the other VM using `scp`.
+    Make sure to change the IP address of the other VM.

     ```bash
     scp /etc/elasticsearch/certs/http_ca.crt vagrant@192.168.56.103:/tmp